henzk/django-productline/docs/index.rst

 In the django context a feature is an app plus the possibility to encapsulate integration code within the feature, massively reducing integration efforts.
-This is enabled by the featuremonkey statements ``introduce_`` and ``refine_`` which allow to modify programm structures outside of the feature from inside the feature.
+This is enabled by modifying programm structures outside of the feature from inside the feature.
 So a feature integrates itself by refining the INSTALLED_APPS and including its urlpatterns.
 This approach emphazises integration automation and better modularization.